The Krakow Technology Park

 The Krakow Technology Park is meant to become the city’s high-tech powerhouse providing industrial base for Krakow’s fifteen higher education institutions and over 140 research centers.
 So, generally welcome are investments pertaining to IT, electronics, communications, software and hardware, material engineering, biotech, genetics, etc.

-The entire Krakow special economic zone is supervised by the Krakow Centre for Advanced Technologies (KCAT), a limited liability company with Poland’s government and Krakow’s municipality as its shareholders alongside the Krakow University of Technology, the Jagiellonian University, the University of Mining and Metallurgy and the Sendzimir Steelworks.
+The entire Krakow special economic zone is supervised by the Krakowski Park Technologiczny sp. z o.o.
+(Krakow Technology Park, formerly Krakow Centre for Advanced Technologies), a limited liability company with Poland’s government and Krakow’s municipality as its shareholders alongside the Krakow University of Technology, the Jagiellonian University and the AGH University of Mining and Metallurgy.
 The managing company negotiates deals with investors and issues permits for business within the boundaries of the Krakow Technology Park.
 The permits are necessary to get tax exemptions and can be secured either through bidding or in negotiations.

 Contact: